princeiik/f2p-game-finder/README.md

 # F2P Hunt
-F2PHunt is a web application I built where users can discover free-to-play games based on their choice.
-The app is fully responsive, ensuring an optimized experience across different screen sizes.
+F2PHunt is a web application I built that allows users to discover free-to-play games based on their preferences.
+The app is fully responsive, providing an optimized experience across various screen sizes.

 **Link to project:** https://f2phunt.onrender.com/